NRLParticipation/NRL-Cookbook/docs/administrators/grant-review.md

 ---

-## Low complexity: Checklist-Based Review Prompt
+## Low complexity: Checklist-based review prompt

 Great when you want a fast, copy-ready reviewer prompt that focuses on critical gaps.